As far as Annuity Best Interest training... Let me boil it down for you:

 annuity product to its intermediaries prior to soliciting the

 company's product.
+The changes

 in this Act become effective October 1, 2022.